Configuring LDAP

 idpConnectors.config.usernamePrompt:The text displayed above the username/email input field on the login screen.

-idpConnectors.config.userSearch.baseDN:Specify where Dex should look for users in your LDAP server.
+idpConnectors.config.userSearch.baseDN:Specify where you want Dex to look for users in your LDAP server.
 The administrator of your Okta LDAP instance will know the baseDN for users.

-idpConnectors.config.groupSearch.baseDN:Specify where Dex should look for groups in your LDAP server.
+idpConnectors.config.groupSearch.baseDN:Specify where you want Dex to look for groups in your LDAP server.
 The administrator of your Okta LDAP instance will know the baseDN for users.

 idpConnectors.config.groupSearch.baseDN.userMatchers:Define how Dex determines if a user is a member of a group.
 Match attributes between user entries and group entries.